prashant-isbest/Binary_Classification_using_NN/README.md

 # Tensorflow-Classification
-Artificial Neural Networks on Classifying labels based on features of data using keras Project 1 (Detecting breast cancer)
+An L layer Deep Neural Network on Classifying labels based on features of data Project 1 (Detecting breast cancer)

     Classifying Features  computed from a digitized image of a fine needle aspirate (FNA) of a breast mass as malignant